awslabs/graphstorm/docs/source/gs-processing/usage/distributed-processing-setup.rst

 In addition to Amazon SageMaker you can also use EMR Serverless as an execution environment to allow you to scale to even larger datasets (recommended when your graph has 30B+ edges).
-Its setup is more involved that Amazon SageMaker, so we only recommend it for experienced AWS users.
+Its setup is more involved than Amazon SageMaker, so we only recommend it for experienced AWS users.
 Follow the :doc:`EMR Serverless job guide <emr-serverless>` to launch your distributed processing job using EMR Serverless resources.